ifwe/bruce/doc/status_monitoring.md

 something like this:

 ```
-pid: 18592
+pid: 4446
-now: 1408667163 Thu Aug 21 17:26:03 2014
+now: 1413927753 Tue Oct 21 14:42:33 2014
-version: 1.0.6.70.ga324763
+version: 1.0.8.33.gf45da3b

+batch:       9120  send_wait:          0  ack_wait:      40379  topic: [topic2]
-queued:        147  send_wait:          0  ack_wait:        147  topic: [topic1]
+batch:          0  send_wait:       2752  ack_wait:       2750  topic: [topic1]

-       147 total queued (send_wait + ack_wait)
+    125472 total new
+      9120 total batch
-         0 total send_wait
+      2752 total send_wait
-       147 total ack_wait
+     43129 total ack_wait
-     21653 total new
-     21800 total (all states: new + send_wait + ack_wait)
+    180473 total (all states: new + batch + send_wait + ack_wait)
 ```

 As with discard reports, you can see the process ID, current time, and Bruce's version at the top.
-It also shows that for topic `topic1`, 147 total messages have been assigned to a broker and are being sent.
-Of those 147 messages, 0 are waiting to be sent to a Kafka broker and 147 are waiting for an acknowledgement (ACK) from a broker.
-Additionally, 21653 messages are either being batched or are new messages that Bruce has not yet started processing.
+It also shows that for topic `topic2`, 9120 messages are being batched, 0 messages are waiting to be sent to a Kafka broker, and 40379 messages are waiting for acknowledgements (ACKs) from Kafka.
+Likewise, for topic `topic1`, 0 messages are being batched, 2752 messages are waiting to be sent to a Kafka broker, and 2750 messages are waiting for ACKs.
+Additionally, 125472 messages are new, which means that they have not yet been batched or routed.
-As future work, the intent is to have this last value represent only messages that Bruce has not yet started processing.
-Per-topic batched message counts would then appear along with the above-illustrated counts of messages waiting to be sent and waiting for acknowledgements.

 ### Metadata Fetch Time